Eluinhost/anonymous/README.md

 Whether chat should be disabled or not.
 Note: the user's display name is changed so any chat will show as the `username` name.

+`rewrite names in tab complete`

+Whether to modify names tab completed in chat messages to `username`

 `rewrite joins and leaves`